astravexton/audacious-remote/README.md

 bugs
 ====
-- back/forward button doesn't work
+- back/forward button doesn't work (not really a bug, I'll add it in sometime)